-Preconnect establishes a server connection in advance before a resource is requested.
+Preconnect establishes a virtual private server connection in advance before a resource is requested.
 This can help speed up 3rd party code.
 Preconnect does the DNS Prefetch AND Preconnects to the server, so it’s doing more work in advance.

 We use Autoptimize to add Preconnects, it’s on the Extras tabYou can automate this using this plugin…but I prefer to do it manually as it’s quite simple.